Amelie-Schreiber/transformers_proteins_and_persistent_homology/README.md

 1. Investigating topological changes in protein structures under mild sequence mutations.
 2. Understanding the impact of protein sequence changes on conformational states.
 3. Developing topological inductive biases for fine-tuning ESMFold for generative protein diffusion models (denoising diffusion probabilistic model or DDPM) and downstream tasks like detection of point mutations that cause topological changes.
+4. Developing topological loss functions as regularizers or to include a topological inductive bias such as invariance of persistent homology for motifs or important substructures.
-4. Exploring the potential of quantum computing for speeding up computations in high-dimensional homology groups (see [this paper](https://quantum-journal.org/papers/q-2022-12-07-873/), [this paper](https://arxiv.org/abs/2202.12965), and [this paper](https://www.nature.com/articles/ncomms10138)) .
+5. Exploring the potential of quantum computing for speeding up computations in high-dimensional homology groups, for very long protein sequences with thousands of residues or more, or for large collections of proteins (see [this paper](https://quantum-journal.org/papers/q-2022-12-07-873/), [this paper](https://arxiv.org/abs/2202.12965), and [this paper](https://www.nature.com/articles/ncomms10138)).
+While quantum advantage is proven in the above articles, it is not clear to what extent this is needed.

 By integrating insights from transformer models, persistent homology, and other computational tools, we hope to deepen our understanding of the complex language of life encoded in proteins.